 So what's wrong with the spreadsheet tool you are given to solve your financial problems with?

-The type of Excel model used to project a budget or business plan is frequently:
+The type of Excel model used to project a budget or business plan is frequently:- quite complicated including for yourself if you haven't looked at it for a while.
+Its therefore hard to share with other people,

 There really isn't anything in the standard Excel function library to help you with this, because the functions are very general and don’t address the concept of the time period.
 Something we discuss a lot in the function documentation are partial periods and daycount.
 Excel's efforts to deal with these via the YEARFRAC() function and others are so general as to be not very useful.
 You can't just 'parcel up' logic in the resultant Excel formula and re-use it - it would be great if you could, and have say a spreadsheet that calculates loans that you could call like a function or subroutine - but you can't.
 You can only do something like this in Visual Basic (VBA), but it is very slow both in execution and accessing the spreadsheet inputs.
 It's quite amazing that, as the budgeting and financial appraisal tool of choice, Excel doesn’t seem to have anything specific to help the business analyst, except for the IRR and NPV functions which are over 30 years old.